pvasek/kudu-wiki/Investigating-issues.md

-This page gives instructions on investigating git issues that occur in Azure Web Sites.
+This page gives instructions on investigating Kudu issues that occur in Azure Web Sites.
+This applies to git, Mercurial and Dropbox deployment related issues.

+# Client side investigation

+* [[Make sure your repository is clean]]: this applies to git scenarios
+* [[Make sure site correctly deploys locally]]: this applies to ASP.NET Web Applications

-# How to do initial investigation
+# Server side investigation

 ## Make sure the site itself works

-When you run into an issue with a Kudu feature (e.g. git/hg/dropbox deployment), the first thing to try is to hit the site itself (e.g. http://yoursite.azurewebsites.net/).
+When you run into an issue with a Kudu feature, the first thing to try is to hit the site itself (e.g. http://yoursite.azurewebsites.net/).
 It it seems completely unreachable, then there is a chance that you're dealing with some kind of WAWS outage, which would also disable the Kudu features.
 When that happens, please check the [Azure Service Dashboard](http://www.windowsazure.com/en-us/support/service-dashboard/) to see if some outage is mentioned.

-## Try hitting the root of the git service
+## Try hitting the root of the Kudu service

 If the site is up but a Kudu feature is broken in some way, try hitting the [[root of the Kudu service|Accessing-the-kudu-service]] directly from the browser.
 This is useful whether you fail to Enable Git, get a failure on the Deployment tab, or get a failure when you git push.